port-labs/port-docs/docs/guides-and-tutorials/connect-github-pr-with-jira-issue.md

 ## Integrate Jira into Port

 The goal of this section is to bring our Jira issues into Port.
-[Port's Jira integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/jira/) (powered by [Ocean](https://ocean.getport.io/)) allows you to import `projects`, `boards`, `sprints` and `issues` from your Jira account into Port.
+[Port's Jira integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/jira/) (powered by [Ocean](https://ocean.getport.io/)) allows you to import `projects` and `issues` from your Jira account into Port.
 The integration automatically creates <PortTooltip id="blueprint">blueprints</PortTooltip> and <PortTooltip id="entity">entities</PortTooltip> for these resources.

 :::info Note
 For this installation you will need Helm and a running K8s cluster (see [prerequisites](#connect-github-pull-request-with-jira-issue)).